-STOCKHOLDERS MAY OBTAIN, WITHOUT CHARGE, A COPY OF THE COMPANY'S ANNUAL REPORT ON FORM 10-K, INCLUDING THE FINANCIAL STATEMENTS AND SCHEDULES THERETO FILED WITH THE SECURITIES AND EXCHANGE COMMISSION FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 1999, BY WRITING TO THE SECRETARY, DAWSON GEOPHYSICAL COMPANY, 508 WEST WALL, SUITE 800, MIDLAND, TEXAS 79701.
+STOCKHOLDERS MAY OBTAIN, WITHOUT CHARGE, A COPY OF THE COMPANY'S ANNUAL REPORT ON FORM 10-K, INCLUDING THE FINANCIAL STATEMENTS AND SCHEDULES THERETO FILED WITH THE SECURITIES AND EXCHANGE COMMISSION FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2001, BY WRITING TO THE SECRETARY, DAWSON GEOPHYSICAL COMPANY, 508 WEST WALL, SUITE 800, MIDLAND, TEXAS 79701.
+A COPY OF THE REPORT ALSO MAY BE OBTAINED FROM THE INTERNET AT www.sec.gov.